ankit-rathi/Data-AI-Visual-Notebook/chapters/00_Chapter_Writing.md

 # INPUT YOU WILL RECEIVE

-You will receive a chapter title and its headings, for example:
+You will receive a chapter title and headings, for example:

 ```
 Chapter 1 — The Decision Problem